bfcamara/bfcamara.com/content/posts/2024/2024-02-09-Aws-Cognito-Service2Service-Auth.md

       UserPoolId: !Ref MyServicesUserPool
 ```

-Basically we are registering a client, with a secret, and that is only allowed
+Basically we are **registering a client, with a secret**, and that is only
-to trigger the `client_credentials` flow, and the scopes
+allowed to trigger the `client_credentials` grant flow, and the scopes
 `MyService/weather_read`.
-In another words, we are allowing this client (MyBFF) to talk
+In another words, we are allowing this client (`MyBFF`)
-to MyService.
+to talk to MyService.

 In the AWS console, in the App Integration tab